daGama/.github/README.md

 October 9.
 The app settings section has been completely updated.
 New settings have been added, and the interface has been made more user-friendly.
 Push notifications have been added.

+November 19.
+Enhanced User and Admin Functionality: Added for places and follower feeds to streamline searches;  Enabled post and place drafts for simplified content management; Introduced comments for places and country search functionality on the login page;
+Implemented pages for creating, editing, and viewing activities, along with library creation tools; Launched with place search and editing capabilities for enhanced user interaction; Admin Panel Updates: Limited access for non-marketer and non-admin roles to ensure role-based permissions; Added to streamline updates and communications; Enhanced activity creation processes for better efficiency; Updated for improved usability and navigation.

+December 5.
+Referral System & User Insights: Introduced a referral system for partner companies; Enhanced the user model with additional fields for more detailed data insights; Added descriptions to review details for improved clarity.
+Fixes & Performance Improvements: Fixed issues with missing pins and tags on the map; Upgraded ReportSummary to include a reason counter for reports; Optimized callback worker functionality for smoother and more efficient operations.

+December 25.
+Admin Panel Updates: Added referral code generation and partner statistics tracking; Introduced a "Partners" page for managing partner referrals and viewing statistics; Enabled transaction viewing within user and place cards; Updated the ReferralStatistics and ReferralTable components; Enhanced the operations table with filters, sorting, and Excel export functionality for partner referral links.
+Backend Enhancements: Implemented photo validation for Places/Posts and email field checks during sign-in; Added complaint reasons for reporting fake or irrelevant content; Enabled test email login functionality for reviewers; Introduced case-insensitive search capabilities; Fixed issues with new Impressions on public profiles and improved video handling.

 ## Release notes 📖

 July 25.
 This release includes mail registration, Dubai 59 points added, map loading acceleration, swipe feed updates, layout flaw redesign, anti-fake system, and image resize.

+October 30.
+Updated Interface Design and Functionality: added a placeholder for improved usability; introduced a context menu button for streamlined navigation; switch design; interactive map; updated texts.
+Bug Fixes and Optimizations: Resolved issues with place card functionality on the map; Fixed returning to the current location after exiting a place card view; Addressed crashes when scrolling to the end of the feed; Refactored functionality for smoother creation processes; Removed external dependencies (MultiSlider and DGSegmentSelector) to boost performance.

+November 8.
+Major Updates for Enhanced User Experience: Added multilingual support for a global audience; Introduced a worldwide feed with content type filters for personalized browsing; Updated design for place carousels on the map for better visual appeal; Increased the maximum number of photos per impression to 20; Redesigned BottomSheet and standardized photo resizing formats; Added a wallet button to the profile interface for seamless access.
+Bug Fixes and Optimizations: Fixed crash issues during photo selection for post creation; Resolved login error messages and Apple ID authentication problems; Improved place data fetching and refined feed generation processes for smoother performance.

+December 5.
+Enhancements & New Features: Enhanced Analytics, Updated Map Icons, Horizontal Photo Support, Subscriptions & Followers Screens, Place Screen Update, Feed Crash Fix.

+December 25.
+Interface and Usability Enhancements; Video Improvements; Optimization and Bug Fixes.

 ## Stay Updated 📬